 My HIV infection was the consequence of a gang rape.
 When the doctors gave me the diagnosis, I felt my life was over.
 What else could happen to me?
 I had been a very abused child.
 My mother was …

 Eighteen years ago, I was working in a laboratory, and it was in that very place that I tested myself for HIV.
 The result was positive.
 It was hard for me to accept the news.
 The hardest thing to …

 I was diagnosed with HIV just a year ago.
 I was not surprised.
 I always took care, but then on one occasion I didn’t protect myself.
 I became seriously ill and there seemed no hope I would live.
 My …

 When I learned the results of my HIV test, I asked myself if I could live with the infection.
 At that moment, all my prejudices and internalized stigmas came to the surface, because although I knew …

 My reaction twelve years ago, when I learned I was HIV-positive, was to feel I had been so stupid, because I had the information and didn’t use it.
-I played with fire and look at the result.
-My lover a …
+I played with fire and looked at the result.
+My …

 I am thirty-nine and have been living with HIV for fifteen years.
 When I received the diagnosis, I felt like I was already dying.
 I thought of my three children and imagined I was losing them.
 I was …